-Returns socket - The socket is already connected and ready to receive messages.
+socket - The socket is already connected and ready to receive messages.

-Return type (PAIR)
+(PAIR)

 '''

-get\string(option: int, encoding='utf-8') \rightarrow str
+get_string(option: int, encoding='utf-8') \rightarrow str

-'''
+Get the value of a socket option.

+See the 0MQ documentation for details on specific options.

+Parameters

-Parameters option (int) - The option to retrieve.
+option (int) - The option to retrieve.

+Returns

-Returns optval - The value of the option as a unicode string.
+optval - The value of the option as a unicode string.

-Return type str
+Return type

+str

 getsockopt(option)

 s.get(option)

+Get the value of a socket option.

+See the OMQ API documentation for details on specific options.

-Parameters option (int) - The option to get.
+option (int) - The option to get.
 Available values will depend on your version of libzmq.

 Examples include:

-'''

 zmq.IDENTITY, HWM, LINGER, FD, EVENTS

-'''
+Returns

-Returns optval - The value of the option as a bytestring or int.
+optval - The value of the option as a bytestring or int.

+Return type

-Return type int or bytes
+int or bytes

-'''

 getsockopt\string(option: int, encoding='utf-8') \rightarrow str

-'''
+Get the value of a socket option.

+See the 0MQ documentation for details on specific options.

+Parameters

-Parameters option (int) - The option to retrieve.
+option (int) - The option to retrieve.

+Returns

-Returns optval - The value of the option as a unicode string.
+optval - The value of the option as a unicode string.

-Return type str
+Return type

+str

 property hwm: int

 Property for High Water Mark.

 Setting hwm sets both SNDHWM and RCVHWM as appropriate.
-It gets SNDHWM if available, otherwise RCVHWM.
+It gets SNDHWM if available, otherwise

+RCVHWM.

 join(group)

+Join a RADIO-DISH group

+Only for DISH sockets.

+libzmq and pyzmq must have been built with ZMQ_BUILD_DRAFT_API

+New in version 17.

+'''

+leave(group)